xyproto/mts-utils/docs/library.rst

 In all cases, the caller must free ``frame`` when they have finished with it.
 However, for H.262 data, ``seq_hdr`` must not be freed.

-When filtering, ``frame`` is returned as NULL to indicate that the previous frame should be repeated, to produce (an approximation to) the desired frequency.
+When filtering, ``frame`` is returned as nullptr to indicate that the previous frame should be repeated, to produce (an approximation to) the desired frequency.